Blue Cross Blue Shield (BCBS) Alabama – Bariatric Surgery Insurance Coverage

 In network providers offer patients a lower out of pocket expense than out of network providers.

-Does My BCBS Insurance Policy Cover Bariatric Surgery?
+Does My BCBS Insurance Policy Cover Weight Loss Surgery?

 The most important consideration when evaluating your BCBS Alabama plan for bariatric surgery is to understand what is covered and your exclusions.
 If bariatric surgery is not a covered benefit of your plan, you will most likely find this in the exclusions section of the policy documents.
 Similarly, if it is a covered benefit, you should see a section dedicated to the exact coverages for bariatric surgery.
 Coverage can vary between plans and groups, so please contact BCBS Alabama or our office to find out more.

 What Will My Out Of Pocket Expenses Be?

 Once again, exact coverage will depend your group benefits, so we suggest that you either call BCBS Alabama directly orspeak to your HR department at work.
 At your office consult, you will meet with our Bariatric Coordinator who will go over your benefits and obligations.

 Remember that your plan will most likely have calendar year deductibles, co-insurances and out of pocket maximums that reset on January 1.
 If you are approaching the end of the year, your actual out of pocket expenses may be lower if you have already paid for medical treatment earlier in the year.

 Requirements will vary between plans and groups.
 The following are general guidelines for pre-approval of bariatric surgery:

 - A body mass index or BMI of 40 or more or a BMI of 35 or more with one or more diseases associated with morbid obesity.
 These diseases may include diabetes, high blood pressure, severe sleep apnea and more.